Accomplishment Beavers

 John Klassen completed this majestic bronze sculpture, also located in Klassen Court, in 1939.
 It depicts a Russian Cossack and his horse.
 Cossacks were members of self-defense forces that originated in the Ukraine to protect local populations from the raiding Tatars, descendents of the Golden Horde of the Mongols.
 Skillful horsemen, the Cossacks were overcome by the Russian army and converted into an elite military class.

-Situated between Centennial Hall and Founders Hall, this concrete bust of Menno Simons by Jack Earl watches over campus from atop a pedestal.
-It is a “Bluffton-ized” reproduction of John Klassen’s marble bust of Menno Simons that resides in Musselman Library.
-Here, Menno is lifesized and dressed in a Bluffton Varsity jacket.
+Originally situated between Centennial Hall and Founders Hall, this concrete bust of Menno Simons by Jack Earl is a “Bluffton-ized” reproduction of John Klassen’s marble bust of Menno Simons that resides in Musselman Library.
+Here, Menno is lifesized and dressed in a Bluffton varsity jacket.
+This sculpture was moved to the Marbeck Center Gallery Lounge.

 ART Good Samaritan_JohnKlassen